section 5.4 companion and outline

 Once the loop has terminated, we can close the ISR pthread and return

-a pointer, which can be NULL
+a pointer, which can be NULL, as

 follows:

-In lab 5, we will implement an ISR to process an indefinite number of DI interrupts.
+return NULL;In lab 5, we will implement an ISR to process an indefinite number of DI interrupts.

 Online resources for Section 5.4